technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5 - Defender for Cloud & Sentinel/Lab 5 - Defender for Cloud & Sentinel.md

       ![](./media/image34.png)

-7. You should get the message “Data Connector with "content source = gallery content" have been removed.
-In that message select the **Click here** link
+7. You should get the message **Data Connector with "content source = gallery content" have been removed.** In that message select the **Click here** link

       ![](./media/image35.png)